containers/podman-desktop-catalog/api/extensions/redhat/openshift-local/1.3.0/README.md

 ![9](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/9-crc-ext-push-image-progress.png)

-When `Push` command finished successfully you are ready to deploy your image to OpenShift Local cluster.
-First start local container from `httpd-24` image using `Run` button for the image.
+When `Push` command is done the image is ready to be deployed to OpenShift Local cluster.
+First start a local container from the image using `Run` button.

 ![10](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/10-crc-ext-run-container-button.png)

+On `Run image` form leave default values and press `Start Container` button.

 ![11](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/11-crc-ext-run-container-form.png)

+After local container is up and running it can be deployed to OpenShift Local cluster using `Deploy to Kubernetes` command in upper right corner of `Container Details' page.

 ![12](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/12-crc-ext-open-deploy-to-kube-form.png)

+On `Deploy to Kubernetes` form make sure the `Kubernetes Context` field is `crc-admin` and press `Deploy` button.

 ![13](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/13-crc-ext-deploy-to-kube-form.png)

+The bottom part of the page will show the status of deployment.
+When `Container statuses` contains `Ready (Running)` it means `httpd` server is running in
+OpenShift Local cluster.
+There is also a link to open OpenShift Developer Console for the cluster.

 ![14](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/14-crc-ext-deploy-to-kube-form-result.png)

+Clickin on link below 'Container statuses` should open `httpd` server index page.

 ![14](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/15-crc-ext-browser-view.png)

 ## Requirements